lmc2179/lmc2179.github.io/drafts/elbow_finding.md

 image: bad_day.png
 ---

-# The "where does the curve level out" problem is all over the place
+# How many dimensions should I reduce to?
+How many clusters do I need?
+How much should I spend on my marketing campaign?

-Lots of relationships have diminishing returns, where putting more raw material in the top gets less efficient as time goes on. <sup>[1](#foot1)</sup> For many data science practitioners, a familiar example is thinking about how many dimensions to retain when doing PCA or other reduction, but there are plenty of others.<sup>[2](#foot2)</sup> A cartoon version of this kind of relationship looks something like:
+Lots of relationships have diminishing returns, where putting more raw material in the top gets less efficient as time goes on. <sup>[1](#foot1)</sup> For many data science practitioners, a familiar example is thinking about how many dimensions to retain when doing dimensionality reduction, but there are plenty of others.<sup>[2](#foot2)</sup> A cartoon version of this kind of relationship looks something like:

 ```python
 from matplotlib import pyplot as plt